 - Write down what you can offer on a CV.
 Make sure it is clear and easy to read and relevant to your target position.

-– Use a cloud app like Box or Google Docs to make it downloadable.
+– You could also use a cloud app like Box or Google Docs to make it downloadable.

-– Be accessible.
+– Most importantly, be accessible.
 Answer your phone, respond to messages and emails.
-Many recruitment firms use withheld numbers, don’t be shy!
+Many recruitment firms use withheld numbers, so don’t be shy!

 - Get all your profiles, bio’s and on-line places up to date and congruent.
 Make sure you state clearly the type of work you are looking for.

-– So if you are a passive job hunter, make sure it’s clear what you currently do.
+– Therefore if you are a passive job hunter, make sure it’s clear what you currently do.

 – Use your LinkedIn professional headline to reflect that you “are looking” and what for.